An empty football stadium at night with floodlights on

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-Teaching will be delivered by experience academics and practitioners in the subject.
+Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers, as well as field visits where appropriate.

-There will be a broad range of assessment methods used throughout the Business Management course so that students are exposed to the different types of task they might encounter in the workplace.
+There will be a broad range of assessment methods used throughout the Business Management course so that you are exposed to the different types of tasks that you might encounter in the workplace.

 These will include coursework in the form of reports, portfolios of work, presentations (such as pitches and debates, peer assessment, reflective reviews, evaluation reports.
-In some modules students will encounter class tests and practical assessments.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+In some modules you will encounter class tests and practical assessments.
+We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.